lailache/Colored_strips/README.md

-# Simple game created with PYGAME and PYGBAG libraries
+# Interactive Color Stripes Display using Pygame and Pygamebg

-Just multicolored strips filling the screen.
 SPACE to change colors, ESC to quit.

 ### link to a web project page